What are the team benefits?

 The SCSO participates in the Florida Retirement System (FRS) which offers two outstanding plans for employees: the Pension Plan and the Investment Plan.
 Employees contribute a small percentage of their salaries towards the plan and the Sheriff’s Office also makes a contribution to the plan.
 Both part-time and full-time positions are eligible to participate.
 More details on the plans can be found at www.myfrs.com.

-The Investment Plan is a 401(k)-type retirement investment plan.
+is a 401(k)-type retirement investment plan.
 The employee contributes a small percentage of their salary towards the plan and the employer also contributes an amount.
 The employee decides how to invest the funds by selecting from the Plan’s list of fund and choosing how to invest the account balance.
 The benefits an employee receives are based on the account balance, which depends on the amount of money the employee and the employer have contributed and the investment earnings of the funds selected, minus any fees or expenses charged by those funds.
-At retirement, the account balance can be paid in a number of ways, including a lump sum, a roll-over to another retirement plan, or guaranteed monthly lifetime checks.
+At retirement, the account balance can be paid in a number of ways, including a lump sum, a roll-over to another qualified plan, a customized payment schedule, lifetime guaranteed payments, or any combination of these.

 Employees are provided with access to a wellness center that has treadmills, free weights and stationary bicycles.
 There is no charge to access the Center.